redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 - It lacks the opening html tag.

-- It lacks a closing paragraph tag.
+- It lacks a paragraph tag.

 - It lacks the closing body tag.

-- It lacks the opening html tag.
+- It lacks the html tag.

+/// type=SS, answer=[4]

+What font type will be applied to the text `HTML Basic Page Structure`?

+- Comic sans

+- Courier

+- Times new Roman

+- Default HTML font

+- Arial

+/// type=SS, answer=[3]

+What color will be applied to the text ?

+- Red

+- Blue

+- Black

+- Yellow

+- Orange

 :::